 According to legend, the fresco was painted in the 14th century by Frate Bartolomeo.
 It would, perhaps, be more accurate to say that the fresco was mostly painted by the good monk, for the face of the Madonna is said to have been completed by an angel while he was asleep.
 Divine intervention gave the image of the Annunciation miraculous powers and Santissima Annunziata soon became a very important place of pilgrimage.

-Over time the church filled with ex-voto images given to the Virgin by thousands of people in thanks for answering their prayers.
-In addition to wax models of various body parts, there were hundreds and hundreds of life-sized wax effigies hanging from the ceiling.
-It must have been quite an awesome sight!
+Over time the church filled with ex-voto images given to the Virgin by thousands of people, in thanks for her answering their prayers.
+In addition to wax models of various body parts, there were hundreds of life-sized wax effigies hanging from the ceiling.